friendlyanon/friendlyanon.github.io/amiami-crawler/README.md

 ## Usage
 Navigate to the static [github.io page][2] to begin crawling.
 Progress indicator is displayed in the top right corner.
-Items will start display as they come in.
-Icons link to the preowned product's page, the link leads to the general page of the product - these later will be revised to open a modal with an iframe to the product page so you can waste money without changing tabs.
+Items display as they come in.
+Icons link to the preowned product's page, the name link leads to the general page of the product - these later will be revised to open a modal with an iframe to the product page so you can waste money without changing tabs.
 The tiny red × at the bottom of cards is a blacklist button, which will blacklist item codes like GOODS-01234 from appearing on lists other than blacklisted and past diff lists.